ronanchilvers/a5e-monster-data/markdown/great_wyrm_green_dragon.md

     - { name: 'Honeyed Words', desc: "The dragon's words sow doubt in the minds of those who hear them.
 One creature within 60 feet who can hear and understand the dragon makes a DC 19 Wisdom saving throw.
 On a failure, the creature must use its reaction, if available, to make one attack against a creature of the dragon's choice with whatever weapon it has to do so, moving up to its speed as part of the reaction if necessary.
 It need not use any special class features (such as Sneak Attack or Divine Smite) when making this attack.
 If it can't get in a position to attack the creature, it moves as far as it can toward the target before regaining its senses.
 A creature immune to being charmed is immune to this ability." }
 reactions:
     - { name: 'Tail Attack', desc: 'When a creature the dragon can see within 10 feet hits the dragon with a melee attack, the dragon makes a tail attack against it.' }
-'legendary actions':
+legendary_actions:
     0: { name: 'The dragon can take 3 legendary actions, choosing from the options below', desc: "Only one legendary action can be used at a time and only at the end of another creature's turn.
 It regains spent legendary actions at the start of its turn." }
     1: { name: 'Honeyed Words', desc: 'The dragon uses Honeyed Words.' }
     2: { name: Roar, desc: "Each creature of the dragon's choice within 120 feet that can hear it makes a DC 19 Charisma saving throw.
 On a failure, it is frightened for 1 minute.
 A creature repeats the saving throw at the end of its turns, ending the effect on itself on a success.
 When it succeeds on a saving throw or the effect ends for it, it is immune to Roar for 24 hours." }
     3: { name: 'Wing Attack', desc: 'The dragon beats its wings.
 Each creature within 15 feet makes a DC 22 Dexterity saving throw.
 On a failure, it is pushed 10 feet away and knocked prone.
 The dragon can then fly up to half its fly speed.' }
-    'legendary actions': ['The dragon has the following additional legendary actions, which it can use only while bloodied:']
+    legendary_actions: ['The dragon has the following additional legendary actions, which it can use only while bloodied:']
     4: { name: 'Elite Recovery', desc: 'The dragon ends one negative effect currently affecting it.
 It can do so as long as it has at least 1 hit point, even while unconscious or incapacitated.' }
     5: { name: 'Mortal Terror (Gaze)', desc: 'A creature within 120 feet makes a saving throw against Roar, even if it has already successfully saved within the past 24 hours.' }
     6: { name: 'Toxic Surge (Costs 2 Actions)', desc: 'The dragon recharges its breath weapon.' }